 I don’t think I knew which little films Damian enjoyed (and still does, at five years old) that came from Weston Woods.
 Some you may have never heard of like Rosie’s Walk and Trashy Town.
 If you watch them, you’ll see both employ the Weston Woods style; that is, they take the original book drawings and make them move.
 Another you surely know is Chicka Chicka Boom Boom – which has the distinction of being Damian’s only 4-sound “word” in Damianese (“Ch-Ch-B!
 B!”)

 He, like all kids, loves this stuff.
 One of Damian’s favorite films, which doesn’t exist online, is Changes, Changes by Pat Hutchins.
-The film is really cool; since the book doesn’t have words, the creative wizards at Weston Woods – notably Gene Deitch who was the leading animation director there – paced the movement to correspond to the beat of the music.
+The film is really cool; since the book doesn’t have words, the creative wizards at Weston Woods – notably Gene Deitch – paced the movement to correspond to the beat of the music.
 For that, they used wooden instruments like the marimba, wood blocks and rattles.

 I mentioned that Robert McCloskey was a big part of Weston Woods’ growth.
 Several of his handmade puppets are housed here as well as, of course, hundreds of his drawings for some of those early films.